jlcheng/forget/README.md

 $ make install # Installs grs in $HOME/bin
 ```

-Create a configuration file in ~/.forget.toml
+Create a configuration file in `~/.forget.toml`
 ```
 test -f ~/.forget.toml || cat > ~/.forget.toml <<ENDL
+# where to place the search engine index
 indexDir = "/tmp/forget-index"

+# the directories on your machine that you wish to index
 dataDirs = [
   "/home/jcheng/org",
   "/home/jcheng/something",